Scholarships and Bursaries

 BTh(Hons) students should apply by 30 November the year before study, and MTh students in sync with nominated start date.

-- Laidlaw reserves the right not to award the scholarship in any given round.
+Applicants for the scholarship will be assessed on the grounds of academic ability.
+Laidlaw reserves the right not to award the scholarship in any given round.

 For more information please contact the Scholarships team.